 6. Increases workability.
 Dried wood is much easier to work with (e.g. planning or sanding), this reduces labour costs and results in higher quality products.

 7. Increases bonding capacity.
 This improves the production process of laminated products and application of bonding materials.

 8. Increases fixation capacity.
 Dried wood assures better fixation of screws and bolts, which tend to loosen in wood with higher moisture content.

-9. Enhancement of the wood natural insulation properties.
-A dried wood conducts less heat and also significantly increases its properties of electric and acoustic insulator;
+9. Enhances he wood’s natural insulation properties.
+Dried wood conducts less heat and is a better electric and acoustic insulator.